kubeflow/community/subprojects/maturity_requirements.md

 Not all pieces of the project are in place yet, and it might not be available for users yet.
 User feedback around the UX of the project is desired, such as for Custom Resource Definition APIs, technical implementation details, and planned use-cases for the project.
-The project MAY be removed without prior notice.
+Maintainer may remove the project without prior notice.

 #### Requirements